Suma-Marri/Wine_Quality/README.md

 - Matplotlib
 - Tableau
 - scikit-learn
+-

 #### Reason why we selected this topic:

-We had a similar interest in wine and were curious on what affects wine quality.
+We had a similar interest in wine and were curious on which characteritics of wine affects its quality.
 We also want to predit what kind of wines could possibly win certain wine competitions.

 #### Description of the source of data: